BOOKS TO READ BEFORE VISITING SAUDI ARABIA

 BY ABDUL AL LILY

-According to the author, an Oxford-educated young Saudi university professor, his book is a set of rules meant as guidelines to live by and behave properly among Saudis and/or to understand its culture.
+According to the author, an Oxford-educated young Saudi university professor, "The Bro Code of Saudi Culture" is a set of rules meant as guidelines to live by and behave properly among Saudis and/or to understand its culture.
 It is written in a very simple language, sometimes comically so, and contains short, non-judgemental paragraphs about all things Saudi.
 For anyone who does not know much about the kingdom, this is an interesting insight into Saudi mentality, traditions and culture.

 Rule #1 Saudi society is divided into two domains: a domestic 'inside-the-house' domain and a public 'outside-the-house' domain.